zephyrproject-rtos/zephyr/doc/kernel/memory_management/heap.rst

 To force a smaller than minimum value to be used, the application may enable the :kconfig:option:`CONFIG_HEAP_MEM_POOL_IGNORE_MIN` option.
-This can be useful when optimizing the heap size and the minimum requirement can be more accurately determined for a speficic application.
+This can be useful when optimizing the heap size and the minimum requirement can be more accurately determined for a specific application.

 Allocating Memory
 =================